EARTHQUAKE

 other areas on Efate Island was widespread but was caused primarily

-by the earthquake effects and landslides.
+by the earthquake and resulting landslides.
+Access to the wharf was blocked by rockslides.
 Buildings in the business

 district of the town were damaged and shops had broken windows.

-Ground liquifaction was responsible for most of the damage to
+Ground liquefaction was responsible for most of the damage to

 homes, buildings, structures and embankments.
 Three bridges were